 Taming lawlessness and criminality was an issue of vital concern to the Chechen authorities.
-At the time when the Chechen official economy suffered a drastic collapse, the shadow economy was thriving.
+In the time when the Chechen official economy suffered a drastic collapse, its shadow economy was thriving.
 At least 300 million dollars in profits from oil went to the Chechen government in this period, but never showed up in the state budget.
 Some estimates put the figure as high as one billion dollars (Lieven 1998:75).

-To tame the illegal export of oil and its products from Chechnya, Dudaev issued a decree, which obliged enterprises and organizations to dispatch strategic goods by railway only after they were checked by customs service and had due permission44.
-The organizations were bound to provide monthly reports to the Cabinet of Ministers of the Chechen Republic and the custom's service of the republic on agreements concluded, deadlines and amounts of the dispatched goods.
+To tame illegal export of oil and petroleum products from Chechnya Dudaev issued a decree, which obliged enterprises and organizations to dispatch strategic goods by railway transport only upon checking by customs service and getting the due permission43.
+The organizations were bound to provide monthly reports to the Cabinet of Ministers of the Chechen Republic and the custom's service of the republic on the concluded agreements, deadlines and amounts of the dispatched goods.

-Partly as a result of this decree contradictions emerged in the summer of 1992 within the Presidential team, between the Vice-Premier, Yaragi Mamodaev, who was now supposed to oversee oil transactions on the one hand and the Minister of Internal Affairs, Sultan Albakov, on the other.
+Partly as a result of this decree contradictions emerged within the Presidential team in the summer of 1992 between the Vice-Premier, Yaragi Mamodaev, who was now supposed to oversee oil transactions on the one hand and the Minister of Internal Affairs, Sultan Albakov, on the other.
 The conflict was to a large extent over the control of oil industry and the sales of petroleum products.
-The "presidential" group took over; Mamodaev lost his ministerial post, while Dudaev ordered to report all oil transactions directly to him45.
+The "presidential" group took over; Mamodaev lost his ministerial post, while Dudaev ordered to report all oil transactions directly to him44.

-44 Decree of the President of the Chechen Republic "On ordering the transfer of the strategic goods beyond the Chechen Republic by railroad" of January 4, 1992
+43 Decree of the President of the Chechen Republic "On ordering the strategic goods beyond the Chechen Republic by railroad" of January 4, 1992